aws/aws-connected-device-framework/source/docs/development/quickstart.md

   + Create a pull request

 + Once your pull request has been reviewed, and any issues addressed, merge your implementation back into the main code branch.
-Select the _squash merge_ option and provide a summary when merging to condense the various commits for the branch.

 ## Understanding the directory structure